Skip to main content

 Let's understand the above test.

 First, you have import statements.
-Besides importing React, you have the render and screen methods from the Strato design system that allow you to render a component and then create a test to see what's on the screen.
-You also have an import from @testing-library that extends the expect method of jest to allow you to use functions like toBeInTheDocument.
+Besides importing React, you have the render and screen methods from the Strato design system, which allow you to render a component, and then, create a test to see what's on the screen.
+You also have an import from @testing-library that extends the expect method of jest, to allow you to use functions like toBeInTheDocument.
+Then, you have a component named Heading that you're testing in the following test.
+In real applications, this wouldn't be part of the test code.
+However, for simplicity in this guide, it's added to the test file.

 You have a test suite using the describe and test functions.
 These functions are part of Jest.
 In the test, you're using the Heading component from the Strato design system using Unit test as the heading value and expecting whether the Unit test value is printed on the screen.